kfrankot/yup-field-props-react/README.md

 # yup-field-props-react

-A React library for managing form field properties using Yup schemas.
+A React library to simplify the collection of validation properties of a Yup schema field.

 ## Description

-`yup-field-props-react` is a library that helps you manage form field properties in React applications using Yup schemas.
-It provides hooks and components to easily integrate Yup schema definitions into your form components, with the schema as the single source of truth.
-While this is possible with `yup` out of the box, `yup-field-props-react` simplifies the process
+`yup-field-props-react` is a library that helps you collect form field properties in React applications using Yup schemas.
+It provides the `useFieldProps` hook and `SchemaProvider` component to easily integrate Yup schema definitions into your form components, with the schema as the single source of truth.
+While this is possible with `yup` out of the box, `yup-field-props-react` simplifies the process.

 ## Installation